2yuri/Chronometer/README.md

 # Chronometer

-Creating a chronometer with JavaScript
+## It's an chronometer using vanillaJS! ⌚

+Build a simple chronometer using JavaScript.
+Now you can control your time perfectly.